iMED: Temporary health insurance for international students

 How do I get my iMED card?

-Your card will be sent to you from David Cummings Insurance Services via email about ten days after you register for your first class.
-Print it and keep it with you at all times.
+Your iMED card will be emailed to you from David Cummings Insurance Services (DCIS), to the email address you provided UBC when registering for your first class.
+DCIS starts to email iMED cards approximately one month prior to the start of each academic term.
+Check your inbox and junk-mail folders.
+Print your iMED card and keep it with you at all times.

 How do I use my iMED insurance?